cryptomegabyte/ali-kayani-opensource/python/articles/packaging/README.md

 Install the add_app project `pip install -e .`

-From the command prompt you simply should be abale to call `add` and the program should execute.
+From the command prompt you simply should be able to call `add` and the program should execute.

 ```bash
 $ add